- 1 pound ground beef

 - Shredded cheddar cheese, optional

-- In a large saucepan, cook the beef, onion and green pepper over medium heat until the meat is no longer pink; drain.
+- In a 2-qt. saucepan, cook beef, onion and green pepper until the meat is browned and the vegetables are tender.
+Drain.
 Add the next six ingredients; cover and simmer for 20 minutes.
-Serve with cheese if desired.
+Sprinkle individual servings with cheese if desired.
 Yield: 6 servings.

 "This was a great recipe to make, since I was in a hurry.
 However, the raving reviews at the dinner table made it all the more special.
 My dad protested that traditional chili does not contain corn, but he had to admit he liked the recipe.
 Doubling the recipe made a perfect amount to feed only eight (yes, we have hearty appetites).
 The recipe does not call for salt or pepper, but I added 3 teaspoons (remember that would be 1.5 teaspoons for one times the recipe) and 1 teaspoon of pepper (equivalent to ½ teaspoon).
 I put in 3 teaspoons of chili powder and it was still not too spicy for the younger people.
 Served with a lot of cheddar cheese and hot sauce for those who like a little more kick, this dish is fantastic; I will make it many more times in the future!"